 The Architects Award

 All architectural businesses must understand their obligations under the Architects Award.
-The following is a short overview of the award, the ACA’s role in negotiating it, and the assistance we provide to members regarding the Award.
+Here we include a short overview of the award, the ACA’s role in negotiating it, and the assistance we provide to members regarding the Award.
+Updated Awards are available to all ACA members.

 Architects Award Changes 2020